 Apart from Facebook Messenger, many celebrities like Amber Rose, Kim Kardashian and Stephen Curry have launched their own emoji application.

-San Francisco based Personal emoji keyboard, Mirror is all set to launch its beta app on Android & iOS platform.
-The Emoji app allow users to use face recognition feature by scanning selfies to quickly create a custom emoji.
+San Francisco based Personal emoji keyboard app, Mirror is all set to launch its beta app on Android & iOS platform.
+The Emoji app for iPhone allow users to use face recognition feature by scanning selfies to quickly create a custom emoji.

 Mirror raised $3.5 million from its investors involving Kevin Durant and Peter Thiel.

 The emoji beta launch was announced following Apple’s much alike Animoji launch.

 Founded by Serge Faguet and Evgeny Kuryshev in 2017, Mirror is currently valued at $30 million after getting $3.5 million of investments in just three months of being started.

 Snapchat, the multimedia messaging app has introduced the friend emojis that describe your Snapchat relationship with the people you exchange the message.
 Snapchat also allows users to tell the difference between read and yellow heart.
 Users can customize setting by choosing the emoji that they want to change and get a new.